 When does Credit One start charging interest on purchases?

 Unlike most other credit cards, Credit One often doesn't provide a grace period for paying off your balance.
 You'll be charged interest from the moment you purchase, rather than when you carry an unpaid balance into the next billing cycle.
+That means you need to be mindful of your APR which is up to 25.99%.

 Delays in processing payments.
 Even if you submit your payment on the day of the purchase, customers report that it still takes several days to process, and you'll be charged interest on those days.
-You can fast-track a payment and have it processed the next day, but some customers have complained about the associated fee.
+You can fast track a payment and have it processed the next day, but some customers have complained about the associated fee.

 Choose your own payment date.
 Once every six months, you can change the due date of your payment, up to six days before or after the regular date.